Since 1996, our research in the Arctic and alpine

 Umeå University Webpage

-I am an evolutionary ecologist.
-After almost 20 years of research and fieldwork traveling the world, today I am the Project Coordinator for the Climate Impacts Research Centre.
-My job is to maintain the research infrastructure and teaching environment at the Abisko Scientific Research Station.
-Here I live year-round to ensure that the research platform meets the needs of our visiting researchers.
-I also coordinate our research-based teaching platform, coordinate courses, and teach.
+I am an evolutionary ecologist and science communicator and live at the Abisko Scientific Research Station, where I am the Project Coordinator for the Climate Impacts Research Centre.
+This part of my job is to maintain the research infrastructure and teaching environment at the Research Station.
 Importantly, I engage the public through outreach activities and citizen science at the research station and in the Abisko National Park.

 I find life (and living) in extreme environments fascinating.
 Many species that live at high elevations and latitudes do so because they have specific adaptions to these environments.
 Many show great plasticity for a large range of environmental conditions, while others have adapted to quite narrow ecological niches.

 I am interested in how life history adaptations in Arctic and alpine species are shaped by the environment.
 Further, how the timing of life history events, i.e. phenology, are affected by changing climate and environmental conditions.
 For example, comparing resident and migratory birds’ ability to time their breeding activities with the local conditions on the breeding grounds.
 Many migrant birds in Scandinavia migrate great distances from their over-wintering grounds in Africa.
 Because migrants can get no local information about breeding ground conditions and the timing of spring, we might predict that resident species are more plastic to changes in environmental conditions, while the timing of events for migrants is shaped by natural selection.
 Logically, do earlier springs and warmer winter conditions result in phenological mismatches for the migrants?